tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 If you are staggered, you regain an expended power as if you had taken a quick rest.
 You automatically regain a once-per-battle power, but a recharge power requires a successful recharge roll.
 You can regain a species power, class power, or magic item power this way.

 **Quirk:** Repeats stories over and over.

 ---

+#### Robe of Blurring

+_Recharge 16+:_ The silk for this translucent robe is spun by the ghosts of moths.
+Enemies have a 50% miss chance against you for 1d2 rounds.
+If you are also affected by a blur spell, the % miss chance stacks.

+**Quirk:** Sly.

+---